ballerina-platform/ballerina-distribution/examples/graphql-returning-service-objects/graphql_returning_service_objects.md

 A GraphQL resource method can return service objects.
 The returning service objects are mapped to an `OBJECT` type in the GraphQL schema.
 Each resource method in the returned service object becomes a field in the created `OBJECT` type.

+Even though both the record and service types can be used to represent an `OBJECT` type, using a service type provides the flexibility of organizing complex logic and allows GraphQL fields to have input arguments.

 This example shows a GraphQL endpoint, which has a field `profile` of type `Profile!` in the root `Query` type.
-A GraphQL client can query on this service to retrieve specific fields or subfields of the `Profile` object.
+A GraphQL client can query this service to retrieve specific fields or subfields of the `Profile` object.

->**Note:** Although both the record and service types can be used to represent an Object type, using a record type as an Object has limitations.
-For example, a field represented as a record field can not have an input argument, as opposed to a field represented using a resource method in a service class.
+>**Note:** A record type can also be used to represent an `OBJECT` type when no fields in the `OBJECT` type do not have input arguments.

 ::: code graphql_returning_service_objects.bal :::